-Security CUSIP Symbol Shares Outstanding Cash/New Preferred Stock Per Share Common Securities Per Share 9.375% Series B Cumulative Redeemable Preferred Stock, par value \$0.01 per share 45254P300 IMPHP 665,592 \$3.00 in cash or, if payment of cash would cause us to violate the Cash Consideration Restrictions described below, thirty (30) shares of New Preferred Stock, as more fully described below.
-13.33 shares of newly issued Common Stock, as more fully described below.
+Security CUSIP Symbol Shares Outstanding Cash/New Preferred Stock Per Share Common Securities Per Share 9.375% Series B Cumulative Redeemable Preferred Stock, par value \$0.01 per share 45254P300 IMPHP 665,592 \$5.00 in cash or, if payment of cash would cause us to violate the Cash Consideration Restrictions described below, fifty (50) shares of New Preferred Stock, subject to reduction and/or partial escrow and as more fully described below.
+Twenty (20) shares of newly issued Common Stock, subject to reduction and/or partial escrow and as more fully described below.
 9.125% Series C Cumulative Redeemable Preferred Stock, par value \$0.01 per share 45254P409 ІМРНО 1,405,086 \$0.10 in cash or, if payment of cash would cause us to violate the Cash Consideration Restrictions described below, one (1) share of New Preferred Stock, as more fully described below.
 1.25 shares of newly issued Common Stock and 1.5 warrants to purchase 1.5 shares of Common Stock at an exercise price of \$5.00 per share, as more fully described below.